PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 2. 2 hands
 =========
-This is selected if both **hands** are involved in the sign in some way. **(add a note about what to do if the ARM is involved, such as WHALE, CRACKER, TRASH, and even TIME, where the wrist is involved.
+Select this if both **hands** are involved in the sign in some way. **(add a note about what to do if the ARM is involved, such as WHALE, CRACKER, TRASH, and even TIME, where the wrist is involved.
 Signs where the forearm is parallel to the ground, this selection will be available in PDHS module)**

 I. Handshape relation
 ~~~~~~~~~~~~~~~~~~~~~~

-- "H1 and H2 involve the same set(s) of handshapes" is selected if the handshapes throughout the entire sign remain the same between both hands [`BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_, `CAREFUL <https://www.handspeak.com/word/search/index.php?id=328>`_]
+- "H1 and H2 involve the same set(s) of handshapes" should be selected if the handshapes throughout the entire sign remain the same between both hands [`BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_, `CAREFUL <https://www.handspeak.com/word/search/index.php?id=328>`_]

-- "H1 and H2 involve different set(s) of handshapes " is selected if the two hands have different handshapes from each other in at least one part of the sign, such as [`EVERY-YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_, `MOUNTAIN <https://www.handspeak.com/word/search/index.php?id=2686>`_, `SHOW <https://asl-lex.org/visualization/?sign=show>`_]
+- "H1 and H2 involve different set(s) of handshapes " should be selected if the two hands have different handshapes from each other in at least one part of the sign, such as [`EVERY-YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_, `MOUNTAIN <https://www.handspeak.com/word/search/index.php?id=2686>`_, `SHOW <https://asl-lex.org/visualization/?sign=show>`_]

 II.
 Contact relation
 ~~~~~~~~~~~~~~~~~~~~~~
-- "H2 maintains contact with H1 throughout the sign" is selected if the contact is maintained throughout the duration of the sign, such as [`SHOW <https://asl-lex.org/visualization/?sign=show>`_, `CAREFUL <https://www.handspeak.com/word/search/index.php?id=328>`_, `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_, `HOLD HANDS <https://asl-lex.org/visualization/?sign=hold_hands>`_]
+- "H2 maintains contact with H1 throughout the sign" should be selected if the contact is maintained throughout the duration of the sign, such as [`SHOW <https://asl-lex.org/visualization/?sign=show>`_, `CAREFUL <https://www.handspeak.com/word/search/index.php?id=328>`_, `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_, `HOLD HANDS <https://asl-lex.org/visualization/?sign=hold_hands>`_]

-- "H1 and H2 do not maintain contact with each other" is selected if the contact is not maintained throughout the sign, such as signs that have no contact between the hands [`STRUGGLE <https://asl-lex.org/visualization/?sign=struggle>`_, `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_] and signs that have momentary contact at a certain point in the sign [`CRUCIFY <https://www.handspeak.com/word/search/index.php?id=7840>`_].
+- "H1 and H2 do not maintain contact with each other" should be selected if the contact is not maintained throughout the sign, such as signs that have no contact between the hands [`STRUGGLE <https://asl-lex.org/visualization/?sign=struggle>`_, `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_] and signs that have momentary contact at a certain point in the sign [`CRUCIFY <https://www.handspeak.com/word/search/index.php?id=7840>`_].

 .. _signtype_movement_relation: